 The department has core strengths in prehistoric, medieval, and later historical archaeology.
-We are also a centre of excellence in computing and bioarchaeology, and we have a strong international reputation in the fields of cultural heritage, architectural conservation, and landscape research.
+We are also a centre of excellence in digital archaeology and bioarchaeology, and we have a strong international reputation in the fields of cultural heritage, architectural conservation, and landscape research.

 At York we pride ourselves on the fact that the Department provides a supportive, friendly, enthusiastic atmosphere, which encourages our students to believe in themselves and achieve their potential.
 Informality is one of the distinctive qualities of York, and we believe that treating students as adults, in a relaxed but busy setting, is an important part of the educational experience that we offer.

 We are situated in the King’s Manor, a medieval building in the centre of the historic city, set between York Minster and the Yorkshire Museum.
 This gives us excellent access to the city and all its amenities, as well as providing a working environment that is itself a suitable subject for study.
-In addition we have our own building on campus within the Bioscience Complex that houses our research and teaching laboratories.
+In addition we have three locations campus: BioArCh, PalaeoHub, and the YEAR Centre, all of which provide research and teaching laboratories and environments.

 Our undergraduates are drawn from a wide range of countries and backgrounds.
 Some come straight from A levels whilst others take a gap year.
-Quite a number come later, joining us during a career break, after having a family or retiring.
+Several come later, joining us during a career break, after having a family or retiring.

 Students also come to us with a variety of A levels including arts subjects, social sciences and hard sciences.